sanjayydv77/CodeInsight-Analyzier/README.md

 - server/ – Express routes (e.g., POST /api/analyze)
 - shared/ – Types shared by client and server

-## Deployment
-Connect to Netlify or Vercel and deploy from your GitHub repo.
-The app builds with `pnpm build`.

 ## License
 This is a proprietary project.
 Copyright © 2025 Sanjay Yadav.
 All rights reserved.
 Redistribution, modification, and commercial use are prohibited without written permission.